lcdb/lcdb-wf/docs/conda.rst

 dependencies of STAR, and inspect them to make sure they are compatible with each other.
 If not, it has to incrementally try different versions of those dependencies to find a solution.
-This process becomes exponentially more complex as we add more requirementst.
+This process becomes exponentially more complex as we add more requirements.
 As a result, solving and building the environments can take some time (usually under 15 mins).

 The reason for having two different environments -- one for R, one for non-R --